stormpath/stormpath-angular-rails-sample/README.md

 bundle install
 ```

-If everythins is installed successful you can continue on to configuration.
+If everything is installed successfuly, you can continue on to configuration.

 ## 3. Configuration